 The original Concept is a competitive party board game that my group still plays all the time.
 Concept Kids Animals gives children a chance to have a similar party gaming experience.
 It’s a guessing game in which one player uses clues on the board to help their teammates guess which animal they have on their card.

-Concept Kids Animals is an excellent co-op board game for kids if you want a great problem-solving and communication game.
+Concept Kids Animals is one of the best cooperative board games for kids to get if you want a great problem-solving and communication game.
 Plus, the artwork is very nice, and adults like this one almost as much as kids do.

 Buy a copy of Concept Kids Animals